amytildazhang/League-of-Legends/LeadDeficit_Numbers_w_Context/Project_Description.md

 The plot below gives, across various leagues, the \% of games won for each team when ahead at 15 minutes (y-axis) vs the \% of games won when behind at 15 minutes (x-axis).

+**Fig 3.** Comparison of how many games teams win when ahead vs behind
 ![Comparison of how many games teams win when ahead vs behind](Output/comparison\_winloss\_updown.png)

 There's a lot going on in here, but the key takeaway from this graph is actually pretty simple: